What’s So Dreamy About A Cube?

 *C = cup | T = tablespoon

 In a small saucepan, combine 1⁄2 cup shredded soap with 1 cup coconut oil.
-Heat on low until soap and coconut oil melt.
+Heat both together on low until soap and coconut oil melt.
+Stir often to combine.

 Remove from heat and add 3⁄4 cup turbinado sugar (or substitute brown sugar) and quickly stir to form a scrub.
 Add 1 tablespoon of pure vanilla extract, 2 tablespoons calendula flowers, and 1 tablespoon marshmallow leaves.